 The first question encompasses both labor and machine hours.
 This is your available capacity.
-The second question determines your load or the demand placed on the capacity.
+The second question determines your load or the demand on your capacity.

 To get an accurate view of how many items you can accurately produce in a given timeframe, it is helpful to use a measure called demonstrated capacity.
-This references historical data to offer a true gauge of your efficiency.
+This references historical data to offer an accurate gauge of your efficiency.

-Find your average capacity by measuring your performance over a few weeks or months.
-This way, you can be confident that you’ll be able to repeat that same work again.
+Find your average capacity by measuring your performance over weeks or months.
+This way, you can be confident that you’ll be able to repeat that same work.

-Once you know your average capacity, you can use Epicor job scheduling tools to schedule open orders into that capacity.
+Once you know your average capacity, you can use Epicor® Kinetic job scheduling tools to schedule open orders into that capacity.
 To do so, you’ll choose between Epicor finite scheduling or Epicor infinite scheduling.
 Let’s review each in detail.

 Infinite scheduling is what we discussed above.
 It’s when you begin with the customer’s expected delivery date and work backward to schedule work orders.

+Resources can be work centers, departments, or individuals.
 It does not take into account any resource constraints.
-Instead, it relies on the current work times or lead times of the production flow, backward scheduling assignments to each resource.
-Resources can be work centers, departments or individuals.
+Instead, it relies on the current work times or lead times of the production flow backward scheduling assignments to each resource.

 While this is one approach to take, it’s often discouraged because it fails to consider the existing workloads or commitments of the resources.

-Thus, though you might use infinite scheduling calculations to determine how many labor or machine hours you need to complete a project, you are not sure if those hours are actually available.
+Thus, though you might use infinite scheduling calculations to determine how many labor or machine hours you need to complete a project, you are unsure if those hours are available.
 This leads to overscheduling, which lowers efficiency along with morale.

 The upside?
-It shows businesses where they need more capacity or where teams are stretched too thin.
+It shows businesses needing more capacity or where teams are stretched too thin.
 Then, they can allocate more resources to those areas to meet the time requirements.

 Still, it’s not recommended to use infinite scheduling solely when loading your shop floor.
 Instead, finite scheduling offers a more realistic approach.

-With finite scheduling, a scheduling manager will recognize and take into account how new orders will affect the current production capacity.
-Then, without changing the priority of any existing work, the scheduler can adjust timelines as required.
+With finite scheduling, a scheduling manager will recognize and consider how new orders will affect the current production capacity.
+Then, the scheduler can adjust timelines as required without changing the priority of any existing work.

 To do so, the scheduler takes each operation in a work order and inserts it into an available block of time on a resource.

 This method is preferred over infinite scheduling in the short run, as it keeps every work center or resource running at optimal capacity rather than an overload.
-In the event that additional resources become available and capacity goes up, managers can adjust the finite plan to meet these new limits.
+If additional resources become available and capacity increases, managers can adjust the finite plan to meet these new limits.

-Moreover, if machines break down, materials become scarce, or workers are absent, those blocks of time may shift on a regular basis.
+Moreover, if machines break down, materials become scarce, or workers are absent, those blocks of time may shift regularly.